Hello Fellow Codenewbies 👋

 Many people (and most are moms!) gave me motivations, and one of them was Bekah.

 She introduced me to the Moms Can Code community, where I finally joined.
 I found my first circle of community.
-I learned together with some moms from MCC in the European timezone until today.
+I learned with some moms from MCC in the European timezone until today.
 Though we are learning different tech, each other company is what I need the most.
 I no longer feel alone.
 I can learn with other people, with my daughter by my side.
-And since everyone is a mom, they are all welcoming her even when she demands attention during the co-work sessions.
+And since everyone is a mom, they welcome her even when she demands attention during the co-work sessions.

 (You are my rock, Girls! ❤)